 Perhaps someone knows the history of the first strawberry jar and can provide us with the actual facts.

 Strawberry plants may be set in these jars, but more often, one finds purely decorative plants.

 Almost any kind type of plant can be used, which:

 - Does not grow out of bounds quickly

 - Can be severely pruned to keep it to a size proportionate to its growing space.

-There are many succulents and cacti available that grow slowly and would remain attractive for a long time.
+Many succulents and cacti are available that grow slowly and remain attractive for a long time.